 Valerian: One of the great European nervines.
 Commonly known for its ability to help insomnia as it is a hypnotic, but this herb is an effective anti-spasmodic (calms muscles) and carminative (reduces excess digestive gas).
 May have a role to play in reducing pain where there are tense muscles, otherwise its effect on pain is weak.
 Can be used to help disrupted sleep related to chronic pain in a synergistic manner alongside other sedative herbs like American skullcap and lemon balm.

 Black cohosh: A potent Native American remedy, traditionally used for rheumatic conditions such as arthritis and fibromyalgia.
 It also appears to be quite a strong anti-depressant and can help insomnia as it is a nervine relaxant.
 Only small doses of tincture are required (5-15 drops).

 Blue vervain: Bred in North America from European vervain.
 A small amount of blue vervain goes a long way (1-10 drops).
 However, it is very bitter, cooling, and drying, therefore can be used alongside warming and moistening herbs.
 Traditionally applied especially against epilepsy, but also has a role in reducing anxiety.
 Reduces tension all over the body, particularly noticeable in the neck and shoulders.

 Crampbark: Is commonly combined with valerian in treating muscle cramps.

-Lobelia: Another herb used in dropwise doses (1-5 drops), effective at relaxing muscles, may also help anxiety.
+Lobelia: Another herb used in dropwise doses (1-10 drops), effective at relaxing muscles, may also help anxiety and sleep.